brendankellyODG/opendatagroup.github.io/Archived/Examples and Tutorials/A Simple Microservice/index.md

     return render_template('index.html', engines = engine_data)
 ```

-So far, we've assumed that the FastScore fleet proxy is accessible at `https://localhost:8000`.
+So far, we've assumed that the ModelOp Center fleet proxy is accessible at `https://localhost:8000`.
 This may not always be the case, so for convenience, we can retrieve this information
 from an environment variable.
 Add `import os` to this script's import statements.
 Then, define a function to retrieve the proxy prefix with: